-The recommended wire for Gas Metal Arc Welding (MIG) is Lincolnweld 0.025" (0.6 mm) L-56 electrode.
-Lincolnweld" L-56 is capable of welding a wide range of mild steels in all positions, however, more skill is required for out-of-position welding with the GMAW process.
+The recommended wire for Gas Metal Arc Welding (MIG) is Lincolnweld 0.025" L-56 electrode.
+Lincolnweld" L-56 is capable of welding a wide range of mild steels in all positions, however, more skill IS required for out-of-position welding with the GMAW process.